kahsieh/super-table-flip/video/README.md

 ### ML

-A model that drags the table and crashes itto scenery objects:
+A model that drags the table and crashes into scenery objects:

 [![ML Dragger](./ml-dragger.gif)](https://youtu.be/Po0ve1Ieg-U)